edion-org/edion-org.github.io/index.md

 #### Recommendation algorithm
 The recommendation algorithm uses student account data to (1) make roadmap configuration recommendations and (2) improve future recommendations.

-The student account data usable for making recommendations consists of an initial set of examinations testing for proficiency in the full range of skills/subjects, a HEXACO model of personality structure completed meta-blocks/blocks/sub-blocks and the level of success, as well as personal preference questionnaires.
+The student account data usable for making recommendations at first consists of an initial set of examinations testing for proficiency in the full range of skills/subjects and a HEXACO model of personality structure.
+Throughout the student’s use of the platform, the algorithm employs the student’s data from completed meta-blocks/blocks/sub-blocks, as well as personal preference questionnaires to further improve its study recommendations.

 ### Trustless exam proctoring
 If a block includes an examination, this examination has to get proctored.
 All proctoring solutions available on the market are proprietary and heavily infringe on privacy.
 Trustless exam proctoring has to be decentralized and does not involve a middle person.